MA-C/seb-update/README.md

 ### 1. INTRODUCTION
 <br>
-This script was made as an alternative to legitimate authentication in Applescript.
-This script uses a method of exploitation in OS X called root piping.
+This script was made to update an exam browser called safe exam browser.

 <br>